The Wolf Clan battle the Iroquois in Clearview

 Petun

-Published by hikingwiththeviking
+Published by Annette Sandberg

 I grew up on the Niagara Escarpment in Grey County and this ancient land was, and still is, my backyard playground.
 I am a Certified Hike Leader with Hike Ontario and I lead hikes for various Ontario Trail Clubs, Sightseeing Tour Agencies and individual groups of family & friends who want to experience nature safely and informatively with an experienced Guide.